 Recruiting Differently: Targeting Talent Already Here

-Some individuals already have work experience in Quebec, but their administrative situation prevents them from staying in their original job.
+Some individuals already have work experience in Quebec, but their administrative situation prevents them from staying in their current position with their employer.
 These profiles may include:

-- Individuals whose permits have expired and are seeking to regularize their status with the right support.
+- Individuals whose permits have already expired but who are seeking to regularize their situation with proper support while preparing for a return to their home country.

-- Visitors with refugee claimant status (awaiting permanent residency) who may be eligible to work under certain conditions.
+- Individuals with refugee claimant status who are awaiting permanent residency may also be eligible to work under certain conditions.

 Local Recruitment Events